LeSalty1/LeSalty1/README.md

 # About me
 Figuring out how this stuff works.
 - Currently working on stuff and things (or things and stuff if you prefer)
-- Currently "learning" math (Am I really learning it?
-Who knows...)
+- Currently focusing on learning quantum computing + convex optimization and improving programming skills.
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...